ionic-team/stencil-site/src/docs/testing/unit-testing.md

 ---
 title: Unit Testing
 description: Unit Testing
+url: /docs/unit-testing
 contributors:
   - adamdbradley
+  - mattdsteele
 ---

 # Unit Testing

 Stencil's goal is to make it easy to unit test a component's class and app utility functions using Jest.

+To run unit tests, run `stencil test --unit`.
+Files ending in `.spec.ts` will be executed.

+Typically, unit tests will instantiate a component by importing the class, and instantiating and instrumenting it manually.
+Since Stencil components are plain JavaScript objects, you can `new` one up and execute its behavior as such.

 ## Example Unit Test